-You can be seriously injured if you wear the shoulder belt under your arm.
-In a crash, your body would move too far forward, which would increase the chance of head and neck injury.
-Also, the belt would apply too much force to the ribs, which are not as strong as shoulder bones.
-You could also severely injure internal organs like your liver or spleen.
+You can be seriously injured by not wearing the lap-shoulder belt properly.
+In a crash, you would not be restrained by the shoulder belt.
+Your body could move too far forward increasing the chance of head and neck injury.
+You might also slide under the lap belt.
+The belt force would then be applied right on the abdomen.
+That could cause serious or fatal injuries.
 The shoulder belt should go over the shoulder and across the chest.